 Some hopeful participants had even begun calling World War I “the War to End All Wars.”
 But the Treaty of Versailles, signed on June 28, 1919, would not achieve that lofty goal.

 Saddled with war guilt, heavy reparations and denied entrance into the League of Nations, Germany felt tricked into signing the treaty, having believed any peace would be a “peace without victory,” as put forward by President Wilson in his famous Fourteen Points speech of January 1918.

 As the years passed, hatred of the Versailles treaty and its authors settled into a smoldering resentment in Germany that would, two decades later, be counted among the causes of World War II.

 World War I Casualties

 World War I took the lives of more than 9 million soldiers; 21 million more were wounded.
-Civilian casualties caused indirectly by the war numbered close to 10 million.
+Civilian casualties numbered close to 10 million.
 The two nations most affected were Germany and France, each of which sent some 80 percent of their male populations between the ages of 15 and 49 into battle.

 The political disruption surrounding World War I also contributed to the fall of four venerable imperial dynasties: Germany, Austria-Hungary, Russia and Turkey.

 Legacy of World War I

 The severe effects that chemical weapons such as mustard gas and phosgene had on soldiers and civilians during World War I galvanized public and military attitudes against their continued use.
 The Geneva Convention agreements, signed in 1925, restricted the use of chemical and biological agents in warfare and remains in effect today.